 \section{Avalanche behavior}

 It is worth noting that the phase transformation of the 2D kinetic Ising model is well described by the standard Avrami equation with $n = 3$~\cite{shneidman99,shneidman99b}.
 Moreover, cell dynamics simulations based on the stochastic 2D TDGL Eq.~(\ref{eq:TDGL}) with a scalar order parameter gives results quantitatively consistent with the $n = 3$ KJMA model~\cite{iwamatsu08}.
 In our case, however, the standard KJMA kinetics only lasts a relatively small fraction of the total phase transformation time.
 After this initial stage of constant nucleation, the transformation speeds up significantly compared with the prediction of the Avrami equation.
 To further quantify the Mott transition kinetics, Fig.~\ref{fig:scaled_phi} shows the normalized Mott volume fraction versus the scaled time $(t - t_0)/w$.
 Interestingly, by properly choosing the origin $t_0$ and the duration $w$ of the transformation, the numerical data from different $\Delta T$, shown in Fig.~\ref{fig:phi_M}(a), roughly collapse on the same curve, indicating a new universal kinetic behavior for the Mott transition.
-With the origin of the phase transformation fixed at $t = t_0$, there is two parameters $K$ and $n$ left for fitting the numerical data with Eq.~(\ref{eq:avrami}).
-As shown in Fig.~\ref{fig:scaled_phi}, the best-fitting result with the exponent set at $n = 3$ only captures the initial part of the transformation curve up to $\tilde{\phi}_M \sim 0.15$.
+With the origin of the phase transformation fixed at $t = t_0$, there are two parameters, $K$ and $n$, left for fitting the numerical data using Eq.~(\ref{eq:avrami}).
+As shown in Fig.~\ref{fig:scaled_phi}, the best-fitting result with the Avrami exponent fixed at $n = 3$ only captures the initial part of the transformation curve up to $\tilde{\phi}_M \sim 0.15$.
 Beyond that, one can see a clear acceleration of the phase transformation compared with the prediction of the KJMA model.
-In fact, by shifting the origin to a later time, Eq.~(\ref{eq:avrami}) with a larger exponent $n = 3.6$ (the red dash-dotted curve) seems to well describe the later stage of the phase transformation.
+In fact, by shifting the origin to a later time, the later stage of the phase transformation seems to be well described by an Avrami equation~(\ref{eq:avrami}) with a larger exponent $n = 3.6$.